Where are you based and can I see your work in person?

 What type of materials do you use and how do you finish your paintings?

 I paint mostly with acrylic, I occasionally include oil pastels and other mixed media as a part of my creative process.
-Most, but not all, canvas originals and some works on paper are varnished (a liquid sealant) to protect your painting from dust and light.
-For works on paper, framing behind a glass is best for protection and preservation.
+Most, but not all, canvas originals are varnished to protect your painting from dust and light.

 I own a business, gallery or store and I'd like to display your work.

 Thank you so much for your interest!
-For inquiries about representation, licensing or wholesale opportunities, please contact me by email or submit your inquiry via my contact page.
+For enquiries about representation, licensing or wholesale opportunities, please contact me by email or submit your enquiry via my contact page.

 Do you work with interior designers?